Is this program right for you?

 A: Unfortunately, no. EMD courses have published start and end dates.
 All course work must be completed within those dates.
 Please keep this in mind when selecting your course section at the time of registration.

 Q: I’M READY TO TAKE THE CAPSTONE PROJECT.
 HOW DO I ENROLL?

-A: The final project in the EM Exercise Design certificate is called a Capstone Project.
+A: The final project in the Associate Certificate in Emergency Management Exercise Design is called a Capstone Project.
 Students may start the capstone only upon the successful completion of all required and elective courses in the program.

 Please contact EMD at firstname.lastname@example.org or 604-528-5800 to have your student record reviewed to ensure you are eligible to register for the final assessment/capstone.